Development Workflow

 Full CI Pipeline

-Section titled “Full CI Pipeline”To run the same checks that CI runs on pull requests:
+Section titled “Full CI Pipeline”To run the same gate the merge queue will ultimately enforce:

 just ciThis encompasses:

-fix— auto-fix everything fixablecheck— the full quality gatelychee— checks for broken links in documentationzepter— validates Cargo feature propagationcheck-no-std— ensuresno_stdcompatibility for crates that require it
+fix— auto-fix everything fixablecheck::all— the static-check quality gatetest— the full workspace test suitelychee— checks for broken links in documentationzepter— validates Cargo feature propagationcheck::no-stdandcheck::no-std-proof— ensureno_stdcompatibility for the crates that require it, including the bare-metal proof crates

 Formatting